Racial Disparities in Debt Collection: Results

-We next investigate whether debt collectors target neighborhoods where defendants are less likely to have an attorney or to contest the debt.
-It could be the case that debt collectors target their collection efforts in areas where defendants are less likely to show up to court, resulting in a default judgment, or in areas where defendants tend to acknowledge they owe the debt.
-In other words, debt collectors might avoid collecting in areas where defendants tend to argue some aspect of the debt owed, which could result in the plaintiff exerting more effort or spending money to collect the debt.
+It could be the case that debt collectors target their collection efforts in areas where defendants are less likely to show up to court, resulting in a default judgment, or in areas where defendants do not tend to contest the debt in court.
+In other words, debt collectors might avoid collecting in areas where defendants tend to argue some aspect of the debt owed, which could result in the plaintiff exerting more effort or spending more money to collect the debt.

-To explore the extent to which differences in attorney representation are driving our result, we document the disparity in attorney representation and show how this disparity impacts the judgment rate.
-These results are presented in Columns (1) and (2) of Table \ref{tab:judgment_type}.
-Note that each specification in this table includes the income, credit score, and baseline controls discussed in Table \ref{tab:creditworthiness}, as well as county and year fixed effects.
-The outcome variable in Column (1) is the share of debt collection court cases where the defendant was represented by an attorney; this result shows that defendants in majority black neighborhoods are less likely to have an attorney represent them in a debt collection court case.
-However, as seen in Column (2) where our dependent variable is once again judgments per 100 people, controlling for the share of cases in which defendants are represented by an attorney cannot explain the racial disparity in debt collection cases.

-We take this as evidence that attorney representation does not impact the number of debt collection judgments; this does not imply that attorney representation is not meaningful or important in debt collection court cases.
-Debt collection laws often place the burden to assert various legal protections, including the share of the debtor's wages that can be garnished as the result of a judgment, on the debtor.
-Attorney representation is likely important in protecting debtors' rights throughout the debt collection process, even if such cases ultimately end in judgments.